umtcncnr/raspberry-pi-project/readme.txt

-if u prefer to send mail as pdf-- just fill send_mail.py(mail address and password) if u prefer to send mail as text-- just fill send_mail_text.py
+to send mail as pdf-- just fill send_mail.py(mail address and password) to send mail as text-- just fill send_mail_text.py to push your sensor datas to mongodb run mongo.py(this also read sensor)-- to read datas from db run read_db-write_pdf.py

 cron schedule:
 open the terminal and type crontab -e